 WELL, you all are super lucky that there are specific sites, options, and costs for getting yourself protected these days (so you have no excuse)!
 AKA: like The Creative Law Shop where I get mine.

 Here is the thing…if you have a client who is not paying you, who isn’t happy with your work, or who have simply ghosted you, your contract will protect you.
 I can’t tell you enough how many times I worked with a client who wasn’t paying OR who kept doing revision upon revision to realize I couldn’t do anything about it because I didn’t have this magical piece of paper laying down the rules.

 Not only that but having a contract helps you to understand your value, your artwork, your time, your talent..and how that all needs to be protected.

 Yes, the last thing you want to do is hire or work with someone who just might take your ideas and run with them.
-This contract will help lay out all the expectations and the NDA.
+These contracts will help lay out all the expectations for various collaborations.